oomlout/oomlout_oomp_builder/parts/hardware_bearing_6300_series_6320_size_100_mm_id_215_mm_od_47_mm_depth/readme.md

-# Hardware Bearing 6300 Series 6320 Size 100 mm Id 215 mm Od 47 mm Depth
+# Hardware Bearing 6300 Series 6320 Size 100 mm ID 215 mm OD 47 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base